Light-amplified Landau-Zener conductivity in gapped graphene monolayers: a simulacrum of photo-catalyzed vacuum instability: Abstract

 \section{Abstract}

-Interband transitions of electrons in a gapped graphene monolayer are highly stimulated near the Fermi surface when a high-frequency electric wave of weak intensity and a strong constant electric field are superposed on its surface.
-We consider the situation in which the photon energy associated with the fast-oscillating field is slightly below the graphene gap so that the quantum transitions still occur through tunneling effects while being facilitated by multiphoton absorption channels.
+Interband transitions of electrons in a gapped graphene monolayer are highly stimulated near the Fermi surface when a high-frequency electric wave of weak intensity and a strong constant electric field are superposed in the plane of the flake.
+We consider this phenomenon equivalent to the Franz-Keldysh effect, paying particular attention to the regime where the photon energy linked to the fast-oscillating field is just below the graphene gap, so that the quantum transitions still occur through tunneling effects while being facilitated by the one-photon absorption channel.
 In the considered parameter regime the photo-catalyzed current linked to the described setup is shown to exceed the one driven by the strong field solely by several orders of magnitude.
-Optimization conditions are revealed and an asymptotic formula for the current density is derived.
-The robustness of our assessment supports the viability of detecting this phenomenon in graphene, which would serve as a first-principle-proof of concept of the dynamically-assisted Schwinger mechanism in QED.
+Conditions to relieve the impact of the field's finite extension are discussed, and a formula for the residual current density is derived.
+The robustness of our assessment supports the viability of detecting this phenomenon in graphene, thus providing a simulation of the dynamically-assisted Schwinger mechanism in QED.